haru52/base_template/README.md

 ## Usage

-1. Open this repository page on GitHub
+1. Open this repo page on GitHub
 2. Click `Use this template` button
 3. After the creation of the repo, go `https://github.com/<org>/<repo>/settings/actions`
 4. If `Read and write permissions` option isn't selected in `Workflow permissions` setting, select it and click `Save` button